zhaojh329/rtty/README.md

 A reverse proxy WebTTY.
 It is composed of the client and the [server](https://github.com/zhaojh329/rttys).
 The server is written in go language and uses the [vue]+[iview].
-You can access any of your terminals through a web browser based on the device ID you set.
+You can access any of your terminals through a web browser based on the device ID you set(If the ID is not set, the MAC address of the device is used).

 rtty is very suitable for remote maintenance your or your company's thousands of Linux devices deployed around the world.